Absolventa/best_boy/README.md

 Update in Version 2
 --------------------------------

 From Version 2.x on BestBoy uses aggregated tables for the admin panel.
+You need to copy the new migrations to your app by running

+    rails g best_boy --asset

+again.
+This generator will also ask you to overwrite your existing initializer - just reject this pressing 'n' for not overwriting your settings.
+Don't forget to run

+    rake db:migrate

-See section "Some thoughts about Performance"
+in context of your mother app afterwards.
+See also section "Some thoughts about Performance" for more details about new data organization.

 Update to fit the asset-pipeline